Detroit Grand Prix (IndyCar): Demise: 2001

-IndyCar Series
+IndyCar

 2007 to 2008

 In 2006, Roger Penske spearheaded talks to revive the race for 2007 as part of the ALMS and IndyCar Series schedules.
 Penske had recently experienced tremendous success as head of the Super Bowl XL Detroit Metro Host Committee.
 On September 29, 2006, it was announced that the Detroit Indy Grand Prix would return as the tenth race of the ALMS's 12-race season and penultimate race of the IndyCar Series' seventeen-race schedule.

 To improve access to the track, a park-and-ride system, similar to what was used at Super Bowl XL, was implemented.
 Further paddock and track work was completed before the race.
 The 2007 event attracted a strong crowd, and was considered a success.
 It was held again in 2008.
 During this period, the event utilized the original (1992–1997) course layout, with some minor improvements.
 Some of the barriers were moved back, particularly inside the apexes of some of the turns, to effectively widen some curves and improve sight lines.
 Some barriers, including the metal guardrail on the pit straight, had been entirely removed.

 On December 18, 2008, the scheduled race for 2009 was canceled.
 The ongoing automotive economic crisis, and its impact on the Detroit-area was the primary reason.
 Roger Penske did not rule out a return in the future.

 Doubleheader era

-For the 2012 season, the race on Belle Isle was revived for second time.
+For the 2012 season, the race on Belle Isle was revived for a second time.
 The event was situated on the weekend immediately after the Indianapolis 500.
 Starting in 2013, the race was hosted as a unique "doubleheader" weekend.
 The race weekend would consist of two separate, points-paying races, one each on Saturday and Sunday.
 The races were treated as separate events, with separate qualifying, full championship points, and the results of the first had no bearing on the lineup for the second (as had been the case with some previous "twin" race formats).
 Beginning in 2013, the race also returned to the more popular and more competitive "long" course (1998–2001 layout).

 On April 6, 2020, IndyCar announced the cancellation of the 2020 edition due to the COVID-19 pandemic.
-As part of race cancellations and postponements due to the pandemic, Detroit was scheduled to be the opening event.
-Organizers stated that Michigan's stay-at-home order (which has since been extended through April 30) would hinder the necessary preparations to hold the race, and that the race cannot be reasonably rescheduled due to other events having been booked on Belle Isle already.
+Organizers stated that Michigan's stay-at-home order (which was extended through April 30) would hinder the necessary preparations to hold the race, and that the race could not be reasonably rescheduled due to other events having been booked on Belle Isle already.
 The race returned in its traditional double header format for 2021.
 On September 19, 2021, IndyCar announced that the Detroit Grand Prix would be altered from a two race weekend to a single race weekend as part of their 2022 schedule.